Call for Speakers / Facilitators!

 We ask that content address one or more of the SHRM Body of Competency and Knowledge (SHRM BoCK™), which describes the behavioral competencies and HR Expertise (knowledge) HR professionals need for effective job performance.
 When submitting presentations for consideration, you will be asked to indicate which SHRM BoCK™ competency and/or domain your content addresses.

 For more information about the SHRM Competencies, CLICK HERE

-Annual SOAHR Conference: This two-day conference features high profile keynote speakers and 25+ concurrent educational sessions.
+Annual SOAHR Conference: This two-day conference features high profile keynote speakers, mega-sessions and 30+ concurrent educational sessions.
 The conference delivers professional development with relevant and timely content, as well as formal and informal networking opportunities.
 HR professionals can also earn continuing education credit for their HRCI or SHRM certification.
 Typical attendance is 1000+, includes a resource partner showcase, and is held at the Cobb Galleria Centre.

 Chapter Meetings: Afternoon/evening programs featuring a keynote speaker.
 Typical attendance is 150 to 300 and will include a networking reception.
 Location will vary.

 Power Breakfasts: Morning programs typically featuring a moderated panel discussion with a focus on high-level, strategic topics.
 Typical attendance is 100 to 150, breakfast is provided.
 Locations will vary.

 Regional Development Communities (RDC): Afternoon/evening regional programs featuring relevant content and a speaker.
 Attendance varies from 25 to 50 and includes snacks and drinks.
 Location is geographically dispersed throughout Metro Atlanta (Cobb, Gwinnett, Intown, N. Perimeter).